The Candidacy Exam is typically held in the third year.

 exactly the research program you propose in your report; we all recognize

-the rapid pace of the field at its frontiers.
+the rapid pace of the astronomical enterprise at its frontiers.

-However, should there be major changes in direction, you should be sure to consult with and possibly re-convene your committee members
+However, should there be major changes in direction, you should consult with your committee chair or other members, and possibly re-convene the full committee.

-for advice and for approval of the change in scope or time line.
+The can offer discussion/advice, and should informally approve the change in scope or in time line.
 Please discuss with your advisor and the Option Rep.

 Remember that you are always free to "check in" with your committee members